Slovenian Democratic Party: Other policies

-SDS has long advocated for a change in the Slovene parliamentary electoral system, namely the shift from the current proportional electoral system to two-round plurality voting.
-SDS argues this would result in more stable and effective governments.
+SDS has long advocated for a change in the Slovene parliamentary electoral system, namely a shift from the current proportional electoral system to two-round plurality voting.
+SDS argues this would ensure more stable and effective governments.

 SDS supports citizens' "legal right to bear arms", and has come out in opposition to further restrictions.
 It strongly opposed new EU regulation of firearms which the European Commission moved to pass after the 2015 Paris terrorist attacks.
 SDS has backed legislation to loosen controls on civilian possession of firearms, firearm accessories, and other weapons.
 In 2023, Janša called on citizens to legally arm themselves in order to "protect their family and their country" from immigrants, saying that the current government was incapable of protecting the country and its citizens.

 SDS supports legalising the medicinal use of cannabis, but opposes legalisation of its recreational use.

 SDS opposes the legalisation of assisted dying.

 SDS argues the current text to the Slovene national anthem—the 7th stanza of France Prešeren's A Toast ("Blessed be all nations/Which yearn to see the light of day/When where'er the Sun doth wander/The lands' strife shall be cast away/And when free every kinsman will be/Not fiends, only neighbours in foreigners we'll see!")—is "too internationalistic, and insufficiently patriotic", and advocates other stanzas from Prešeren's poem be added as text to the official anthem.

 The party advocates a ban on "all public expression of ideas through the use of totalitarian symbols" and "all public displays of affection for totalitarian regimes".
 The party has denied accusations that it is merely attempting to outlaw the red star, which was the symbol of the Slovene Partisans during WWII, and is still often used in the Slovenian public sphere, including as a symbol/logo of a parliamentary political party.
 The proposed law would not, on the other hand, ban wearing Nazi uniforms in public or displaying symbols associated with the Nazi-aligned anti-Partisan Slovene Home Guard.